StayHealthy@Guilford: COVID-19 Information

 If you are experiencing these symptoms and believe you may have been exposed to the virus, you should contact a medical provider immediately.

-For several weeks now, Guilford has been seeking information from official public health and government agencies on best practices associated with preparing our campus for disruptions associated with the virus.
+Guilford College has been seeking information from official public health and government agencies on best practices associated with preparing our campus for disruptions associated with the virus.
 Officials from Guilford have been partnering with official local public health professionals, attending meetings to coordinate efforts, and sharing information on our own Task Force.

 At Guilford College, diversity and inclusion is grounded in our core values.
 Guilford’s perspective on diversity is broad-based that requires affirming and emphasizing the identity and experiences of groups that have been historically underrepresented in higher education, and encompassing race, religion and spirituality, age, class, culture, disability, ethnicity, gender identity, gender expression, sex and sexual orientation, immigration status and national origin.As a community, we join with the efforts of those around the world that seek to challenge any personal or institutional bias, racism or xenophobia associated with the virus.